guissmo/hcf-via-cm/README.md

 # hcf-via-cm

-This is a toy implementation used to generate examples for the preprint of `Computing the Hilbert Class Fields of Quartic CM Fields Using Complex Multiplication`, as referenced in (this page)[https://math.guissmo.com/pubs.php].
+This is a toy implementation used to generate examples for the preprint of `Computing the Hilbert Class Fields of Quartic CM Fields Using Complex Multiplication`, as referenced in [this page](https://math.guissmo.com/pubs.php).

 ## Installation